Math and the Movies!

 strip Castaway (2000 – 20th Century Fox)

-Chuck Nolan, a FedEx engineer, struggles to survive on an isolated tropical island after a plane crash.
-In a discussion with his inanimate volleyball companion, Wilson, he laments the possibility of their rescue, based upon his mathematical calculations.
+STORY: Chuck Nolan, a FedEx engineer, struggles to survive on an isolated tropical island after a plane crash in the Pacific.
+In assessing the seriousness of the situation, he computes the size of the prospective search area.
+He laments to his inanimate companion, Wilson (a volleyball), that based upon his mathematical calculations they may never be found.

 Stand and Deliver